yohamta/donburi/README.md

 world := donburi.NewWorld()
 ```

 Entities can be created via either `Create` (for a single entity) or `CreateMany` (for a collection of entities with the same component types).
-The world will create a unique ID for each entity upon insertion that you can use to refer to that entity later.
+The world will create a unique ID for each entity upon insertion that we can use to refer to that entity later.

 ```go
 // Component is any struct that holds some kind of data.